FelixRizzolli/kraeuterakademie.it/README.md

 - **Backend: Strapi 5**
 	Strapi 5 provides a flexible, headless CMS with a powerful REST/GraphQL API, enabling rapid content modeling and secure user management.
 Its plugin system and TypeScript support streamline backend customization.

+- **Backend: Payload CMS**
+	Payload CMS offers a modern, headless CMS solution with a focus on developer experience and extensibility.
+It supports REST and GraphQL APIs, custom admin interfaces, and robust access control.

 - **Infrastructure: Terraform**
 	Infrastructure as Code is managed via Terraform, automating provisioning on Hetzner Cloud.
 This ensures reproducible, version-controlled deployments and simplifies scaling and maintenance.